 GHG emissions by policy sector

-The Executive Office of Energy and Environmental Affairs—in accordance with GWSA requirements—published the Massachusetts Clean Energy and Climate Plan for 2020 ("2020 Plan") in 2010 and the update to the 2020 Plan file size 2MB in 2015 that outlined a comprehensive suite of GHG reduction policies designed to meet the emission reduction limit for 2020 if fully implemented.
+The Executive Office of Energy and Environmental Affairs—in accordance with GWSA requirements—published the Massachusetts Clean Energy and Climate Plan for 2020 ("2020 Plan") in 2010 and the update to the 2020 plan in 2015 that outlined a comprehensive suite of GHG reduction policies designed to meet the emission reduction limit for 2020 if fully implemented.
 The GHG reduction policies are grouped into five sectors:

 - Building Fuels and Energy Efficiency